Enabling network and mobile user logins

 </dict>

-// The server validates the digest response and responds with AuthToken for client session.
+// The service validates the digest response and responds with AuthToken for a client session.

 <key>AuthToken</key>